Bandhavgarh Tiger Reserve — location and key facts

 ₹1,320 + Portal fees

-Premium dates apply to core zones only — weekends and selected public holidays carry a 25% surcharge.
+Premium dates — weekends and selected public holidays — apply to core zones only and carry a 25% surcharge.
 Buffer zone has no premium surcharge.
-Portal fees is approximately ₹50.
+Portal fees is approx. ₹50.

 Cancellation allowed one day before safari date before 5:00 PM.
 Cancellation amount calculated as per slab on department fees plus ₹100 cancellation charge.

-There is no refund for cancellations due to weather, rain, or natural causes.
+• Refund: no refund applies for cancellations due to weather, rain, or natural causes

 Umaria is the primary railhead for Bandhavgarh — Tala village, the main tourism base, is 32 km from Umaria.
 Different zones have different entry gates at varying distances from Umaria.
 Whether arriving or departing, use the station codes and info below.